aminobest/ActiveAndDecorativeSensorMerging/README.txt

 The Active and Decorative Sensor Mapping (ADSM) plugin is part of the thesis project entitled ”Exploring Process Mining in IoT Environments”, written by Amine Abbad Andaloussi At DTU Compute.

-1.To import this project to eclipse the following dependencies are required:
+1.To import this project to eclipse the following eclipse plugins are required:

 http://www.apache.org/dist/ant/ivyde/updatesite/